-The Hook-Carter Property consists of 25 mineral claims totaling 16,511 ha (40,799 acres) in the southwestern portion of the Athabasca Basin in northern Saskatchewan.
-The property covers the northeastern end of the Derkson, Carter and Patterson Lake structural and conductor trends, host to numerous uranium showings, deposits and recent discoveries, including the Triple R (Patterson Lake South) deposit (Fission Uranium Corp.) and the Arrow deposit (NexGen Energy Ltd.) as well as the Bow discovery (NexGen Energy Ltd.) and Spitfire Zone (Purepoint Uranium Group Inc., Cameco Corp. and AREVA Resources Canada Inc.).
+The Hook-Carter Property covers the northeastern end of the Derkson, Carter and Patterson Lake structural and conductor trends, host to numerous uranium showings, deposits and recent discoveries, including the Triple R (Patterson Lake South) deposit (Fission Uranium Corp.) and the Arrow deposit (NexGen Energy Ltd.) as well as the Bow and Harpoon discoveries (NexGen Energy Ltd.) and the Spitfire Zone (Purepoint Uranium Group Inc., Cameco Corp. and AREVA Resources Canada Inc.).
 These recent discoveries occur along an approximately 14 km long portion of the Patterson Lake Corridor and lie 8.5 to 22 km southwest of the Hook-Carter Property.
 To date, exploration within the Patterson Lake Corridor has identified predominately basement-hosted uranium mineralization associated with gravity low or resistivity geophysical anomalies, electromagnetic (EM) conductors, and in some cases highly anomalous radon geochemistry.
 These features provide a unique context that can help guide future exploration within the region.

-The Carter Lake portion of the property consisting of 22 claims totalling 5,775 ha (14,270 acres) was acquired through a combination of staking by the Company and a property purchase agreement with Eagle Plains Resources Limited in 2015 and is 100% owned by the Company, subject to certain royalties.
+The Carter Lake portion of the property consisting of 25 claims totalling 6,072 ha (15,004 acres) was acquired through a combination of staking by the Company and property purchase agreements with Eagle Plains Resources Limited in 2015 as well as Ryan Kalt in 2016 and is 100% owned by the Company, subject to certain royalties.

-The Hook Lake portion of the property consisting of three legacy claims totalling 10,736 ha (26,529 acres) was acquired from Alpha and is 100% owned by the Company, subject to certain royalties.
+The Hook Lake portion of the property consisting of three legacy claims totalling 10,733 ha (26,522 acres) was acquired from Alpha and is 100% owned by the Company, subject to certain royalties.